OxygenFramework/Oxygen.jl/README.md

 | `status` | `integer` | The HTTP response code (default is 200)|
 | `headers` | `dict` | The headers for the HTTP response (default has contentype header set to "text/html; charset=utf-8") |

-helper function to designate when content should be returned as HTML
+Helper function to designate when content should be returned as HTML

 #### queryparams()